-The HBAP startup ideation and networking activity is designed to provide HBAP immersion participants with a novel opportunity to begin the startup ideation journey, by honing in on your knowledge, experiences, and business analytics skills to brainstorm innovative ideas that business analytics tools or applications can help address.
-After formulating your initial ideas, participants will have the opportunity to share and iterate on these ideas with other HBAPers in small group feedback and networking sessions.
-During these sessions, you’ll be developing your ideas while getting to know other students from both immersions 1 and 2.
+The HBAP startup ideation and networking activity is designed to provide HBAP immersion participants a novel opportunity to begin the startup ideation journey, by honing in on your knowledge, experiences, and business analytics skills to brainstorm innovative ideas that business analytics tools or applications can help address.

-The top ideas and teams will have the chance to participate in personal, 1-on-1 coaching/mentoring sessions with HBS faculty, as well as leading entrepreneurs and VCs in innovation, AI and tech, such as:
+The top ideas and teams will have the chance to participate in 1-on-1 coaching/mentoring sessions with HBS faculty, as well as leading entrepreneurs and VCs in innovation, AI and tech.

-Doug Levin: Founder and First CEO of Black Duck Software
+- Doug Levin: Founder of Black Duck Software and Ayeah Games

 - Rob May: General Partner at PJC and former CEO and co-founder of Talla

 - JP Milciunas: Entrepreneur-in-residence at Accelerator Ventures and former four-time CEO

 - John Winsor: CEO and founder of Open Assembly, and Founder of Radar Communications

 - Vladimir Jacimovic: CEO and founder of Continuum Capital Partners